Meet our Senior Leadership Team

 Mrs. G Morris

 Mrs. G Morris is Assistant Headteacher at Mount St Joseph.
 Mrs. Morris has taught at the school since 2003, she is a PE teacher and began her career here as the Assistant Head of PE, before quickly progressing to be Head of PE.
 In 2012, she became Head of Years 8 and 9 alongside her role as Head of Shakespeare House.
 In 2015, she became Head of Inclusion and later Head of Key Stage 4.

 Mrs. Morris is responsible for the students' pastoral care as they transition from primary school, progress through Key Stage 3 and Key Stage 4, and then onto their next steps of college or employment.
+Mrs Morris is one of the Deputy Designated Safeguarding Leads in school.
 Mrs. Morris also takes responsibility for the Key Stage 4 intervention and mentoring programmes.
 "Through the varied role that sees my work across Key Stages 2 to 5, I am able to truly influence and guide our wonderful students to grow and develop into well-rounded individuals.
 Students at Mount St Joseph acquire an abundance of key skills, experiences, and first-class education, all of which allow them to have a positive impact on their communities.
 I believe our Catholic ethos and vibrant, friendly school community provides all our students with every opportunity to fulfil their potential and offer unlimited ambition to become outstanding members of society."